 There are more ways to work a museum’s assets.
 Recently I heard from a science museum and library that I worked with 2 years to develop a learning framework that described 4 learning assets: exhibits; programs; collections and library; and the house and grounds.
 We also developed an exhibit master plan.
 The museum is now completing a program plan that describes the audience, vision, strategies, results areas, and impacts for programs.
 A collections plan is in the queue for 2012 and will be followed by an updated building and grounds plan.
 In addition to developing a plan for each asset that looks at and explores these assets at close range, the museum is using the 4 assets for budgeting and funding requests.

 Size up your museum’s learning assets.
 Look around the museum to get a sense of where and how the learning assets are coming through on your website, in the organizational structure, the budget, and vocabulary.
 Think about the following.

 • How does your museum look at and talk about its exhibits, programs, outreach, film and multi-media program, or resource center?

 • How do you define exhibits at your museum as a learning asset? or programs as a learning asset?

-• How does this help internally in strengthening these areas and working collaboratively?• How has it benefited your audience and community?
+• How does this help internally to strengthen these areas and encourage collaboration?

 Related Museum Notes Posts